rsksmart/tokenbridge/bridge/README.md

 truffle migrate --network regtest
 ```

-This will also generate the json files for that network with the addresses of the deployed contracts that will be called by the submitter.
+This will also generate the json files for that network with the addresses of the deployed contracts that will be called by the federator.